10 design principles all web teams should follow

 Why is responsive design good for SEO?

 Responsive design makes websites faster, accessible and easier to navigate.
 Your website will load faster and users can easily find what they are looking for.
 If users are happy with the experience, they’ll stay longer on your pages, which means search algorithms will deem your page more relevant than your competitors — pushing up your SEO rankings.

-Jason F is a UI/UX designer at Productive Shop with expertise in creating responsive websites, design systems and accessibility.
-His experience in design spans across 6 years in UI/UX and Graphic Design, having a Post Graduate Certificate from Humber college in Toronto and Bachelors degree in Arts from University of Mumbai.
+Jason Fernandes is a UI/UX designer with expertise in creating responsive websites, design systems and accessibility.
+He holds a postgraduate certificate from Humber College in Toronto and a bachelor's degree in Arts from the University of Mumbai.
 Outside of design, Jason is an avid gamer, a tech enthusiast and enjoys exploring the world.